-- 1. To elect two directors for a three-year term to expire at the 2022 annual meeting of stockholders; - 2.
-To consider and vote upon the ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; - 3.
+- 1. To elect two directors for a three-year term to expire at the 2025 annual meeting of stockholders; - 2.
+To consider and vote upon the ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
 To consider and vote upon, on an advisory basis, the compensation of our named executive officers as disclosed in this proxy statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission; - 4.
-To consider and vote upon, on an advisory basis, whether the stockholder vote to approve the compensation of the named executive officers as required by Section 14A(a)(2) of the Securities Exchange Act of 1934, as amended, should occur every one, two or three years; and - 5.
-To transaction such other business as may be properly brought before the meeting or any adjournment or postponement thereof.
+To grant the board authority to effect a reverse stock split of our outstanding common stock by amending our Amended and Restated Certificate of Incorporation within one year and within a range of not less than one-for-five and not more than one-for-twenty, if the board deems it within the company's best interests; and - 5.
+To transact such other business as may be properly brought before the meeting or any adjournment or postponement thereof.